opis/orm/README.md

 Simple, productive, and easy to learn
 -------------------------------------

-**Opis ORM** is a library, that provides an implementation for the Data Mapper pattern, built with the following goals in mind: simplicity, productivity, and smooth learning curve.
+**Opis ORM** is a library that provides an implementation for the Data Mapper pattern, built with the following goals in mind: simplicity, productivity, and a smooth learning curve for developers.

 ### Documentation